Education City: Transport

-Three separate stations of the Doha Metro's Green Line (also known as the Education Line) serve Education City: the Education City station, the Qatar National Library station, and the Al Shaqab station.
+Doha Metro: Three separate stations of the Doha Metro's Green Line (also known as the Education Line) serve Education City: the Education City station, the Qatar National Library station, and the Al Shaqab station.
 All three stations were opened to the public on 10 December 2019.

+Education City Tram: The Education City Tram is a sustainable transport system offering free rides within the campus.
+The tram has three lines: Yellow, Blue, and Green.
+The Yellow and Blue Lines serve the South Campus, while the Green Line connects the North Campus.
+This innovative system is designed to enhance connectivity and reduce the campus's carbon footprint.

+Bus Service: Education City features a bus service with frequent stops across different service routes to ensure convenient access to all areas of the campus.

 Controversy

 American universities which have established campuses in Education City have been the subject of ongoing criticism of whether it is appropriate to maintain a campus in Qatar, given the alleged Qatari links to state-sponsored terrorism, the lack of freedom of speech in the country and the country's absolute monarchy.
 In an interview with Gulf News Journal, Herbert London, president of the London Center for Policy Research and a senior fellow at the Manhattan Institute, said "universities I think have compromised themselves" by having campuses in a country like Qatar where academic freedom and freedom of the press are severely limited.

-Along with other universities with campuses in Qatar, Georgetown has received criticism for accepting money from Qatar due to their alleged support of terrorism worldwide and abysmal human rights record, especially in the lead up to the 2022 World Cup.
-Some question if universities who profit from Qatari campuses are thereby complicit in Qatar's alleged sponsorship of terrorism and human rights abuses.
-According to the report by US Department of state, Qatari authorities passed anew AML/CFT law that included initiatives on targeted financial sanctions in 2019.
-The government of Qatar also finalized the new CT legislation in the same year that enhanced penalties for committing acts of terror and enabled the prosecution of Qataris who commit acts of terrorism.
-Both laws went into effect in February as a part of the counter terrorism policies initiated.
-Qatar maintains an inter agency National Counter terrorism Committee (NCTC) with representatives from more than 10 government agencies, there were no reported terrorists’ incidents in Qatar since 2020.